Jun-Liu-291/Note-of-CV-papers/Image-Classification/VGG/VGG-note.md

 2. Training
   a.
 Initialize parameters:
     training a shallow CNN model by random initialize with fully-connected layers, don't change LR while trianing.

+3. Testing
+  Test image size is not necessarily equal to the training scale S